What are the Home Remedies for Wisdom Tooth Pain Relief?

 You must wait at least an hour before repeating this remedy.
 If you dislike the taste, you can rinse with plain water afterwards.
 Avoid alcohol-based mouthwashes, as they can sting and irritate the sensitive area.
 Also, avoid eating and drinking for at least 30 minutes after rinsing.

-Ice is an excellent method of numbing the region you injured.
+2. Use an Ice Pack: Ice is an excellent method of numbing the region you injured.
 It also decreases swelling and inflammation.
 You can use an ice pack, a bag of frozen peas, or ice in a Ziploc plastic bag wrapped in a towel.
 Apply ice to your face in the region you injured.

 Limit the duration of your use of ice since it is harmful to the skin and nerves.
-Ensure you use an ice pack for at least 10 to 15 minutes, not exceeding 20 minutes.
+Ice packs can be applied for up to 15–20 minutes at a time to help reduce pain and swelling.
 Wait for at least 30 minutes or longer before you use another ice pack.
 However, an ice pack applied to the outside of the cheek is excellent for reducing inflammation and numbing the area to provide pain relief.

 Wisdom tooth pain is quite common, and while you wait for removal, natural remedies and medications can help manage the discomfort.
 However, always be sure to consult your dentist before trying anything new, especially if you're already on medication.